 There Before the Chaos begins a fresh, pulse-pounding space opera series from an exciting new voice in science fiction.

 - It was hard for me to read because I just didn’t want to read period.
 And I don’t want that personal problem, let’s call it, to reflect poorly on this book or the quality I truly believe it has.
 But, like everything else, what’s happening in your life can influence other areas, as well, so I felt that this book’s pace dragged quite a bit in the first half before finally starting to pick up in the second, so it was hard to be motivated to read it, even though I was curious?
 I doubt someone else in a better headspace would feel the same way.

-However, I do think that I made a mistake of reading this book before reading the previous trilogy Wagers wrote, featuring the same characters.
+- However, I do think that I made a mistake of reading this book before reading the previous trilogy Wagers wrote, featuring the same characters.
 What happened before was well explained and I heard you could read it without doing so, but I felt that I…lost a lot of the emotional connections, pangs and impacts I should have felt because I wasn’t as familiar with these characters and their backstory, by jumping into this novel first.
 And, from what I learned in this novel, I am really curious what happened in the other books.
 Personally, if you’re interested, I’d recommend reading the previous trilogy, first.
 I just think the book will become more powerful, if you read it in that order, instead.

-I have every intention of reading the rest of Wagers’ works, because she is obviously a very talented writer.
-Frankly, I’m excited to read her works when I’m not dealing with a slump, so I can truly appreciate the full effect of her works!
+I have every intention of reading the rest of Wagers’ works, because they are obviously a very talented writer.
+Frankly, I’m excited to read their works when I’m not dealing with a slump, so I can truly appreciate them!